 In this article, we will review the historic studies of Uranus’s magnetosphere and then summarize the current progress in this field.
 Specifically, we will discuss the Voyager 2 spacecraft measurement, the ground-based and space-based observations such as Hubble Space Telescope, and the cutting-edge numerical simulations on it.
 We believe that the current progress provides important scientific context to boost future ice giant detection.

 It is thus not surprising that the interest about this region dates from the beginning of the space era.
-From the first measurements provided by the Mariner 4 mission in the 1960s to the contemporaneous observations, still ongoing, by the Mars Express and MAVEN orbiters, our current knowledge of this atmospheric region is the consequence of the accumulation of more than 50 years of discontinuous measurements by different space missions.
+From the first measurements provided by the Mariner 4 mission in the 1960s to observations by the Mars Express and MAVEN orbiters in the 2010s, our knowledge of this atmospheric region is the consequence of the accumulation of more than 50 years of discontinuous measurements by different space missions.
 Numerical simulations by computational models able to simulate the processes that shape the ionosphere have also been commonly employed to obtain information about this region, to provide an interpretation of the observations and to fill their gaps.
 As a result, at the end of the 2010s the Martian ionosphere was the best known one after that of the Earth.
 However, there are still areas for which our knowledge is far from being complete.
 Examples are the details and balance of the mechanisms populating the nightside ionosphere, the origin and variability of the lower ionospheric peak, and the precise mechanisms shaping the topside ionosphere.

 Kun Wang and Randy Korotev

 For thousands of years, people living in Egypt, China, Greece, Rome, and other parts of the world have been fascinated by shooting stars, which are the light and sound phenomena commonly associated with meteorite impacts.
 The earliest written record of a meteorite fall is logged by Chinese chroniclers in 687